osmandapp/web/main/docs/user/map/interact-with-map.md

 :::note

 - If the button you assign is already being used for another action, you will receive a notification with the option to reassign the button or cancel the assignment.
-- Later you can change actions and key assignments or add other key assignments for already created actions, just select an item in the Key assignments list.
+- Later you can change actions and key assignments or add other ones for already created actions, just select an item in the Key assignments list.

 :::